Gamification: A Prominent Key for Success in Various Aspects of Life

 - Maintaining client relationships

-All these are routine challenges, that we face on day to day basis.
+These are all routine challenges that we face on a day to day basis.

 Let’s concentrate on handling Challenges by Gamification through examples.